Vincenzofdg/Vincenzofdg/README.md

 <h3 align="center">👨‍💻 Who am I</h3>
 <p align="left">
   <samp>I graduated with civil engineer degree from Catholic University of Santos and for the past year I have developed a fascination for technology and programming languages.
-Nowadays I study web development at Trybe and software enginner at Anhanguera.</samp>
+Nowadays I study web development at Trybe and software enginner.</samp>
 </p>

 <hr />